wumb0/watershell/README.md

 watershell
 ==========
-This will allow you to run commands through iptables
+This will allow you to run commands through iptables or other linux packet filters.

 It is essentially a sniffer.
 It sniffs for udp datagrams to a specified port and then runs a command if a keyword is found